|HDAS||Database Supplier Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 - HEE is providing funding for each regional collaborative

-- Books purchased for each regional collaborative will be available to all NHS OpenAthens Organisations within the region
+- Books purchased for each regional collaborative are available to all NHS OpenAthens Organisations within the region

 - Library services may form sub-regional collaboratives to buy additional titles